 For every 10 Pinin Spiders there is 400 Fiat Spiders.
 A (40) to (1) ratio.

-Ferrari shipped more 308GTS Spiders (designed by Pininfarina) in that same time frame.
+Ferrari shipped more 308GTS Spiders than Pinin Spiders in the same time frame.

 Try to find more than one '83 -'85 Spider for sale - at one time - in your home country......
 We bet you can't.